 Damian Wayne was this for a while.
 At first fans couldn't stand his snide attitude, the massive amounts of lenience that he seemed to get for things that some fans found unforgivablenote beating up Tim Drake, and beheading a D-List villain to name a few but Grant Morrison kept using him in his stories.
 When he eventually became the Robin to Dick Grayson's Batman, many fans complained, but he mostly won naysayers over with him as the "dark, snarky" Robin that Jason Todd failed to be during his tenure (helped greatly by a massive amount of Character Development).
 Now, with his long-delayed death finally occurring, more fans are begging for him back than cheering with joy.

 Jason Todd as well, and for many of the same reasons.
-His characterisation since coming back from the dead changes depending on the writer, which makes it seem like DC is just doing anything and seeing what works.
+His characterisation since coming back from the dead changes depending on the writer, which makes it seem like DC is throwing it all at the wall to see what sticks.
 The attempt at darkening him has him do things that no other Bat-character could get away with, such as casually killing (emphasis on the casual) and using guns (Peter Tomasi did however write him as going for leg shots in front of Batman), while having the negative personality aspects of Damian, but none of the charm, nor the excuse of being a child.

 Even in Justice League: Doom, an animated adaption of a JLA storyline wherein the Flash was Wally, the Flash is Barry.
 The plot would be no different if the Flash was Wally (in contrast to switching Kyle out for Hal, which at least made sense with the villainous counterpart they used).